Carmen Soriano

-Carmen Soriano (born July 6, 1947) is a Filipina singer and actress.
+Carmen Soriano (born July 6, 1940) is a Filipino actress and singer.

 Early life

 Soriano's father was Fernando Soriano.
 Soriano's mother was Luz Concepcion, an English teacher.
 Soriano is the eldest daughter and she is the 4th of six siblings.

 Career

 In 1957, Soriano won the beauty pageant and became Miss Manila.
 Soriano earned a trip to Hong Kong.

 In Hong Kong, Soriano's singing was trained by Celso Carillo, a musician.
 Soriano became a singer at Winner House in Hong Kong.
 In Manila, Soriano sang at the Manila Hotel and Bulakeña Restaurant.